Secureworks: History

 May 21, 2020 Secureworks signaled a shift away from a primarily direct go to market model to a channel focused business model with the announcement of the Secureworks Global Partner Program introduced to shift Secureworks toward a channel-focused business model.

 On September 3, 2021, Wendy K. Thomas became president and CEO of Secureworks following the retirement of Michael R. Cote.

 In October 2024, Sophos agreed to acquire SecureWorks for $859 million; the acquisition was completed in February 2025.
+As of 2026, the Secureworks website redirects to a landing page on Sophos's website, with no mention of the Secureworks brand aside from a link on the footer.

 Counter Threat Unit

 The Secureworks Counter Threat Unit (CTU) monitors, tracks, and analyzes threat vulnerabilities of its global client base.

 In May 2020, the Secureworks Counter Threat Unit (CTU) research team began publishing Threat Group profiles on the Secureworks website.
 Threat Groups are "intrusion sets" or "clusters of observed activity"; that exist in cyberspace; attempt to cause harm to organizations or businesses.

 The published Threat Group profiles include a summary of the groups, their objectives, other aliases by which the groups are known, and the malware they use.
 Both criminal and government-sponsored Threat Groups are included.